-Although there is no need to quarantine under the new rules, holidaymakers who are double-jabbed must still take two Covid tests.
+Although there is no need to quarantine under amber rules if you are double-jabbed, holidaymakers must still take two Covid tests.
 One lateral flow test will be required before you depart your destination and one PCR test on or before day two when you are back in the UK.
 The extra cost of this will vary but could add at least £120 to your holiday per person.

-Below, we cover amber list rules, including whether you can travel on one dose or with a child who hasn’t been vaccinated and what happens if you book a holiday and are told by NHS Test and Trace to isolate before you go.
-Additionally, we look at what your refund rights are if you’re not vaccinated or choose a green-list holiday destination and it changes to red before you travel.
+Below, we cover amber list rules, including whether you can travel on one dose or with a child who hasn’t been vaccinated and what happens if you book a holiday and are told by NHS test and trace to isolate before you go.

 For more unbiased news, advice and award-winning investigations, sign up to Which?
 Travel